EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The histogram of apparent FRET efficiency averaged for each state

 Before the program generates the TDP plot, a window like :numref:`TDP_input` pops up to take in the desired number of bins and confidence threshold from the user.
-We set the number of bins to 100 and the threshold on 0, then clicked on *Generate Transition Density Plot*.
+We left the number of bins to 100 and the threshold on 0, then clicked on *Generate Transition Density Plot*.

 .. figure:: ./../../figures/examples/8_TDP_Input_click.png
    :width: 350